-Records Section staff has access to information that may be confidential or sensitive in nature.
-Records Section staff shall not access, view, or distribute, or allow anyone else to access, view, or distribute any record, file, or report, whether in hard copy or electronic file format, or any other confidential, protected, or sensitive information except in accordance with the Records manual.
+Records Supervisor staff has access to information that may be confidential or sensitive in nature.
+Records Supervisor staff shall not access, view, or distribute, or allow anyone else to access, view, or distribute any record, file, or report, whether in hard copy or electronic file format, or any other confidential, protected, or sensitive information except in accordance with the Records Maintenance and Release and Protected Information policies and the Records Supervisor procedure manual.

-SESU PD Policy Manual

-Records Section

-Maintenance and Release and Protected Information policies and the Records Section procedure